 Employers need to make decisions like promotions, raises, and demotions.
 Having employee records like performance reviews, time and attendance records, and similar information helps make those decisions easier.

-2. Comply with federal, state, and local laws
+2. Keeps you compliant with federal, state, and local laws

-Keep information like tax withholding, wage information, and other related forms on hand to comply with laws.
+To stay compliant with laws, keep information like tax withholding, wage information, and other related forms on hand.

 Generally speaking, you must keep employee records to stay organized.
 Your employees sign off on a lot of different forms during the onboarding process and open enrollment.